For freelance writers, the eternal bugbear remains what to pitch — and where and to whom and how much will it yield?

 Advice articles and a small smattering of freelance job listings.
 The “hall of shame” reveals ongoing scams.

 Want to up your query game?
-Write Like a Honey Badger offers online pitch workshops several times a year.
+Write Like a Honey Badger offers courses on pitching and timely angles for freelancers throughout the year.
 Students receive feedback from their instructor and peers weekly.
 Strapped for cash?
 Our school offers a needs-based scholarship in each course for POC, LGBTQIA and non-binary authors.